python-can-define-radio/python-course/classroom_activities/ex_1_shell.md

 ## 10
 ## Inside of the otherstuff directory,
 ## make the following folder structure using the terminal.
+## Everything that ends in .txt should be a file, NOT a directory.
 ## Put the words of your choice inside of the txt files.
 ## An easy way to verify this is by running the `tree` command that you just learned.
 ##